Is My Teen Showing Signs of Antisocial Personality Disorder?

 - No regard for the safety of others

 - Feel no remorse or guilt for their actions

 - Cruelty towards animals

 Risk factors associated with antisocial personality disorder traits involve most every major area of a teen’s life, including school, peer groups and overall lifestyle, according to the Canadian Journal of Psychiatry.

 Unless a teen is motivated to perform well in school, episodes of tardiness and absences will likely prevail.
 Under these conditions, a teen will tend to gravitate towards other like-minded peers, which only works to reinforce maladaptive behavioral tendencies.

 Also of concern is the high incidence of depression in teens struggling with antisocial personality disorder traits.
 In effect, problems with impulse control coupled with a low frustration tolerance level can place a teen at considerable risk of suicide when depression becomes an issue.

 When left untreated, teens displaying antisocial personality traits may face imprisonment, become increasingly violent with time and develop substance abuse problems.
 As forming genuine, positive relationships is especially hard for these teens, the likelihood of “growing out” of these behaviors is slim to nil.

-If you suspect your teen may be showing signs of antisocial personality disorder and have more questions, or need help finding available treatment options, please feel free to call our toll-free helpline at 800-598-5053 to speak with one of our phone counselors.
+If you suspect your teen may be showing signs of antisocial personality disorder and have more questions, or need help finding available treatment options, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.